Diamond cut is the most important aspect of the 4Cs when buying a diamond. It determines the amount of sparkle and fire that a diamond will display.

-Consumers often confuse cut to be the same as a diamond’s shape.
+Many people often confuse cut to be the same as a diamond’s shape.
 They aren’t the same thing and it doesn’t help that many jewelers use these 2 terms interchangeably.

-On a fundamental level, the amount of sparkle and scintillation is dependent on how the light rays are refracted and reflected within the diamond.
-This is why the precise positioning and alignment of each facet matters since the facets act like tiny mirrors to interact with light.
+On a fundamental level, the amount of sparkle and scintillation is dependent on how light rays are refracted and reflected within the diamond.
+This is why the precise positioning and alignment of each facet matters as they act like tiny mirrors to interact with light.

 In a well cut stone, a large percentage of light that enters the diamond gets reflected back into the viewer’s eyes.
 This gives the diamond a bright looking appearance and enhances its luster.

-Depending on technical you want to be, you can actually analyze each of these parameters and study the correlations between them.
-That will be in a slightly more advanced stage I will go into later on.
-Now, I know most people get scared or turned off when they see a technical diagram like this.
+Depending on how technical (or hardcore) you want to be, you can analyze each of these parameters and study the correlations between them.
+I will talk about it in advanced tutorials found on the later pages.

-That means even if you blindly go along with any GIA triple excellent diamond, it is very unlikely for you to end up with an ugly looking stone.
+That means even if you blindly go along with any GIA triple excellent diamond, it is unlikely for you to end up with an ugly looking stone.
 However, if you want to select the cream of the crop among the GIA triple excellent stones, you will need to do some extra work in filtering your choices.